BRPD: Man suspected of murdering EBR Schools employee in custody

 BATON ROUGE - Police arrested a 19-year-old who they believe was involved with the murder of an EBR Schools employee.

-Jaymie Thomas was arrested Thursday for second-degree murder and possession of a firearm by a felon.
+Jaymie Thomas was arrested Thursday for second-degree murder, according to the Baton Rouge Police Department.

 The body of EBRPSS employee Marcus Spears was found in a wooded area off of Alexander Avenue on Wednesday.
 Spears had been reported missing days before.